ksthannan/PHP-ZIP-Unzip-Script/README.md

 <h1># zip-extractor</h1>
-Extract your zip file in the cpanel file manager when you use FTP client or if you do not have extract option in your host.
+Extract your zip file from the FTP Client or Cpanel when you do not have the extract/unzip option.
 <h1>Instructions:</h1>
 <li>
 -Make sure you are going to extract from zip archived file.